jojawhi/etch/README.md

 # Jojawhi's "Etch-a-Sketch" assignment for The Odin Project

 This was a fun project to tackle, and it was my first foray into touch-screen functionality.
-I had a little help from a generous mentor who pointed me in the right direction for that aspect.

 ## Learning Focus

-The main focus for this project was to practice CSS Grid and get a solid introduction to event handlers.
+The main course focus for this project was to practice CSS Grid and get a solid introduction to event handlers.

+I also wanted to learn how to make the grid changes occur on a touch-screen device, which took some internet research and a little guidance from a generous mentor, who pointed me in the right direction.

 ## Takeaway